reactioncommerce/reaction-docs/developer/architecture/layout.md

 ### Example layout from checkout

 Layouts can work in conjunction with [workflows](developer/architecture/workflow.md).
-Here is an example of the layout defined in the `reaction-checkout` package in `server/register.js`.
+Here is an example of the layout defined in the `/imports/plugins/core/checkout` module.

 ```javascript
   layout: [{